Anurag loves playing video games. His guides and listicles revolve around popular iOS, Android, PC, and console games.

 The game borrows quite a few gameplay elements, including a hack-and-slash system, from Final Fantasy.
-There’s no turn-based battle and most games of the series have a linear storyline.
+There’s no turn-based battle, and most games of the series have a linear storyline.
 The XP system allows players to level-up their characters with new abilities and powers once they accumulate enough experience points.
-The experience points shared between allies makes the party stronger, which ultimately helps in team-based battles.
+The experience points shared between allies make the party stronger, which ultimately helps in team-based battles.

 I would recommend the first two games (KH and KH2).
-The second game of the series boast new abilities and all characters are a bit grown-up and matured.
+The second game of the series boasts new abilities, and all characters are a bit grown-up and matured.
 While battling, players can wield two weapons at the same time.
-Moreover the visuals show a marked improvement than the first game.
+Moreover, the visuals show a marked improvement than the first game.
 You can try other games, but I think most are KH spinoffs and don’t offer a good plot.

 4. Dragon Quest